Are Your Students Engaged?

 That's the goal of this course...

-Invite kids to become scientists
+Invite students to become scientists in your classroom

 As fellow scientists they need to learn to investigate, discover, measure, observe, examine...

 And these skills take time and repetition.

 But repeating stuff can be boring…